cacayan2/classifier-DoS-project/adr/adr_document.md

 ## 4.1 Context and Technology Choice
 In the transformation step, the data was cleaned and standardized to increase fidelity and reproducibility of downstream transformations and training.
 This process includes dropping unnecessary (such as index) columns or duplicates, implementing consistent column naming patterns, and filtering out particular labels (in this case, `Heartbleed` was filtered out due to not being a DoS attack, which models downstream will be trained to discriminate).

 All of these operations are performed in the script `etl/clean_dataset.py` and documented in `notebooks/00_etl_exploration.ipynb`.
-This cleaned dataset is saved in `data/cleaned/wednesday_clean.csv`, the naming is due to the fact that this dataset (theoretically) contains label from Wednesday traffic, since the Wednesday traffic flows contain the labels required for training our model.
+This cleaned dataset is saved in `data/cleaned/wednesday_clean.csv`, the naming is due to the fact that this dataset (theoretically) contains label from Wednesday traffic, since the Wednesday traffic flows contain the labels required for training models.
 Lastly, to ensure this classification task remains binary and not categorical, the different DoS attacks were encoded to binary 0/1 (representing benign or attack respectively).

 In other words,